gitlabhq/gitlabhq/doc/ci/yaml/README.md

 Manual actions are a special type of job that are not executed automatically;
 they need to be explicitly started by a user.
 Manual actions can be started from pipeline, build, environment, and deployment views.
-You can execute the same manual action multiple times.

 An example usage of manual actions is deployment to production.

 Read more at the [environments documentation][env-manual].

+Manual actions can be either optional or blocking.
+Blocking manual action will block execution of the pipeline at stage this action is defined in.
+It is possible to resume execution of the pipeline when someone executes a blocking manual actions by clicking a _play_ button.

+When pipeline is blocked it will not be merged if Merge When Pipeline Succeeds is set.
+Blocked pipelines also do have a special status, called _manual_.

+Manual actions are non-blocking by default.
+If you want to make manual action blocking, it is necessary to add `allow_failure: false` to the job's definition in `.gitlab-ci.yml`.

+> Blocking manual actions were introduced in GitLab 9.0

 ### environment